sheyll/b9-vm-image-builder/README.md

 To enable B9 to work correctly on your machine edit the config file and make necessary adaptions.

-## B9 main configuration file
+## B9 configuration file

-This is an example configuration file:
+This is an example of a B9 configuration file, by default found in `~/.b9/b9.conf`:

     [global]
     # optional alternative directory for temporary build files.
 If 'Nothing'